-After conducting a cursory literature review (translation: I did a Google search) and coming up empty-handed, I decided to give it a shot.
+After Googling for similar ideas and coming up empty-handed, I decided to give it a shot.
 I chose to tackle a known "easy" problem: classifying images of handwritten digits.
 If the method worked for digit classification, I could then adapt it to more complex scenarios.

 I started by defining a simple featurization process:

 Given K regexes, we'll take each image in our dataset, binarize it, flatten it into a string, and count the number of times each regex matches the image string.
 So for each image, we'll end up with a length-K array where the i-th element is the number of times the i-th regex matched the image.

 There are plenty of other ways we could featurizing images using regexes.
 I chose this one for its simplicity.

 To evaluate a particular set of K regexes, featurize the dataset, train an SVM on the featurized training data, then compute the SVM's classification accuracy on the featurized test data.
 As a baseline, compare the results against an SVM trained on the raw pixels of the image (i.e., the dataset featurized with the identity feature map).